by Millie Walford

 Floral printed silk midi dresses

 Elegant printed silk midi dresses are likely to be popular within the Royal Enclosure again this year.
-Actress Helen Mirren (top left) and Holly Willoughby make a Royal impression in their printed silk midi dresses last year.
+Actress Helen Mirren (top left) and Holly Willoughby make a Royal impression in their luxury printed silk designer midi dresses last summer.
 Two best selling new pieces from the Ridley London collection for spring summer 2019: (bottom left) the Virginia and (bottom right) Grania silk midi dresses can be tailored to fit in any print.

-The Royal Ascot Style Guide features a number of Floral printed silk midi dresses reflecting a wider catwalk trend for this season.
+The Royal Ascot Style Guide features a number of luxury floral printed silk designer dresses reflecting a wider catwalk trend for this season.
 Styles feature both pencil and flattering A-line skirts with cinched waists which accentuate a feminine hourglass silhouette and are particularly flattering for more shapely figures.
 While midi dresses are traditionally associated with daywear, the more versatile new styles for 2019 feature ruffles, tiered skirts and lace detailing making them perfect for day into evening.
 The new Ridley London Virginia and Grania printed floral silk midi dresses are bang on trend for Royal Enclosure and incredibly wearable.
 Offering customers a choice of short or three quarter sleeves, both styles come in a range of chiffons and are cut to skim the hips and emphasize the waist and feature v-neck lines, a combination that’s particularly flattering for larger busts or pear shapes.
 For a touch of added glamour, both Grania and Virginia dresses are available with statement maxi length skirts.
 The Vinia wrap dress offers customers the unique combination of glamorous ruffles and satin in an easy wrap design; enabling unlimited adjustment and a near perfect fit for every shape and unique physique.

 Jumpsuits have featured prominently in The Royal Ascot Style Guide and are predicted to be popular for those looking to make a contemporary statement within the Royal Enclosure this year.
 (Top left) Becky from @bricksandstitches wears the luxurious new Ridley London printed floral silk Maxine jumpsuit.
 While The Duchess of Wessex chose for a wide legged silk jumpsuit in 2018.
 (Bottom) The new wide legged Lizzie printed floral silk jumpsuit by Ridley London is bang on trend for the Royal Enclosure this year.